tkuerschner/tkuerschner.github.io/_pages/research.md

-## Bridging the Gap: Integrating Management Practices into Wildlife Disease Models  <i class="fas fa-times"></i>
+## Bridging the Gap: Integrating Management Practices into Wildlife Disease Models :construction:

-| *A highly detailed, scalable, spatially explicit agent-based model for African swine fever (ASF) management.*<br> The model developed in the current state is a comprehensive simulation of individual and group dynamics, incorporating various behaviours and processes such as movement, mortality, hunting, pathogen dynamics, dispersal, home range behaviour, roaming, reproduction, group dynamics, and interactions between different layers.
+| *A highly detailed, scalable, spatially explicit agent-based model for African swine fever (ASF) management.*<br> The model in development is a comprehensive simulation of individual and group dynamics, incorporating various behaviours and processes such as movement, mortality, hunting, pathogen dynamics, dispersal, home range behaviour, roaming, reproduction, group dynamics, and interactions between different layers.
 Each module contributes to a specific aspect of the model, providing detailed logic and functionality to simulate realistic population dynamics.
 The model incorporates stochastic elements to capture the inherent randomness in natural systems, making it a valuable tool for understanding complex ecological and epidemiological processes.
-While most critical model components are functionally implemented, the parameterisation and fine-tuning of behavioural components, to achieve the desired model outputs is currently ongoing.<br> :construction:
+While most critical model components are functionally implemented, the parameterisation and fine-tuning of behavioural components, to achieve the desired model outputs is currently ongoing.<br>
 <br>Some of the key features are:

 - **Movement module**<br>